sveltia/sveltia-cms/README.md

 - Markdown
   - The rich text editor is built with [Lexical](https://github.com/facebook/lexical) instead of [Slate](https://github.com/ianstormtaylor/slate), which solves various problems found in Netlify/Decap CMS, including fatal application crashes[^53][^70][^71][^72][^73].
   - You can set the default editor mode by changing the order of the `modes` option[^58].
 If you want to use the plain text editor by default, add `modes: [raw, rich_text]` to the field configuration.
+  - Line breaks are rendered as line breaks in the Preview pane according to GitHub Flavored Markdown.
 - Object
   - Sveltia CMS offers two ways to have conditional fields in a collection[^30]:
     - You can use [variable types](https://decapcms.org/docs/variable-type-widgets/) (the `types` option) with the Object widget just like the List widget.